colory-games/UEPlugin-AdvancedControlFlow/README.md

 # Unreal Engine Plugin: Advanced Control Flow

-The Multi-Branches is a Unreal Engine plugin which adds a custom Blueprint node Multi-Branches to realize the multiple conditional branches (like if-elseif-else statement).
+Advanced Control Flow is a Unreal Engine plugin which adds custom Blueprint nodes to realize the complex control flow.

+The typical use case of this plugin is when you try to realize the if-else-else statement.
+In this case, you need to stack the multiple branch nodes to check multiple conditions.
-Stacking Branch nodes is a common implementation to realize the multiple conditional branches, but you can realize it with only one Multi-Branches node.
+By using this plugin, you can realize this case with only one MultiBranch node.

 ![](docs/images/thumbnail/multiple_case_branch.png)

+## Features

+* MultiBranch
+  * Realize if-elseif-else statement (multiple conditional branches).
+* Conditional Sequence
+  * Execute all relevant execution pins if the conditional pin is true.

 ## Supported Environment